 In figure \ref{recall-burden} we rescale the x axis, calling it additional burden, which is simply the work saved when the criterion is triggered minus the work saved when the recall target was actually achieved.
 This measure indicates whether the stopping criterion was triggered too early (negative values), or too late (positive values).
 The figure directly highlights the tradeoffs involved in deciding when to stop screening: For our criteria, there is mostly a small additional burden which comes with the necessity to make sure the desired recall target has been reached and reject the null hypothesis that this has not been the case.
 For the other criteria, there are many cases in which additional burden is negative, i.e. the criterion has been triggered too early.
 In these cases, however, the desired recall is hardly ever reached.

-To help explain the different work savings that were observed in our experiments, we show the distribution of work savings from our pseudorandom criterion for each dataset in figure \ref{wss}.
+To help explain the different work savings that were observed in our experiments, we show the distribution of work savings from our ranked quasi-sampling criterion for each dataset in figure \ref{wss}.
 In general, higher work savings are possible when the total number of documents is larger.
 However, in datasets with a low proportion of relevant documents, many documents need to be screened to achieve a high confidence that there are only few relevant documents remaining in the unseen ones.
 Therefore, smaller work savings are possible.

 Figure \ref{H0paths} shows the recall and the probability of the null hypothesis for the best performing iteration of four datasets.
 Although the 95\% recall target is achieved very quickly in the Radjenovic dataset, the null hypothesis cannot be excluded until much later.
 This is because the dataset has only 47 relevant documents out of a population of 5,999.
 After the 95\% recall target was achieved, 45 out of 47 relevant documents had been seen and 5,029 documents remained.
 The null hypothesis was therefore that 3 or more of these 5,029 documents were relevant, which requires a lot of evidence to disprove.
 The burden of proof was smaller in the case of the Proton Beam dataset: at the point that the 95\% recall threshold was reached, the null hypothesis to disprove was that a minimum of 13 out of 3,369 remaining documents were relevant.